 Originally created for Duckie's 2009 Gay Shame club night at the Brixton Academy, Nurse Knows Best was devised in response to troublesome ideas surrounding purity, cleansing, care and filth.
 These were areas that emerged as interesting to Sheila when she began to explore Duckie's 2009 theme of Femininity.
 The piece was then re-worked for BAC's One-on-One Festival in June 2010, and, whilst retaining some aspects of the Duckie version (i.e. its cheeky interactive nature), the piece has now emerged as a much gentler, restorative and contemplative work.
-In addition to BAC it has been seen at the Lawrence Batley Theatre in Huddersfield and Nova Festival in Pulborough as part of BAC's Take Out Season 2012.
-Most recently it was shown at FLINT Festival in Corsham with just one bed and one nurse.
+In addition to BAC it has been seen at the Lawrence Batley Theatre in Huddersfield, Nova Festival in Pulborough as part of BAC's Take Out Season 2012 and FLINT Festival in Corsham with just one bed and one nurse.
+Most recently it was shown at Wellcome Collection as part of The Sick of The Fringe's 2017 weekend programme of work with three beds and three nurses, with a focus on self-care.

 What happens in the work?